flatironinstitute/sciware/17_FICluster/main.md

 ## Why, when, what, and how?

-Testing how to get the best performance out of your jobs on the Flatiron cluster
+Testing how to get the best performance out of your jobs

 ## Why benchmarking?

 - Use the resources more efficiently
 - Are you sure you are running optimally?
+  - What processor architecture?
-  - Which libraries to use? (eg: OpenBLAS vs MKL)
+  - Which libraries? (eg: OpenBLAS vs MKL)
-  - What ratio MPI ranks / OpenMP threads for hybrid parallel codes
+  - What MPI ranks / OpenMP threads ratio?
-  - How many nodes to use for a given problem size?
+  - How many nodes for a given problem size?
 - A 15 minutes benchmark can help your week-long computation get you more results
   - Or reduce it to a day-long computation!

 ## When to benchmark?

-- Before you press enter after `sbatch --time=a-very-long-time`
+- Before you press enter `sbatch --time=a-very-long-time`
 - For new projects
-- For known projects, batch scripts are not "one size fits all"
+- For known projects: batch scripts are not "one size fits all"
-  - Especially if your submission script come from another HPC center
+  - Especially if your scripts come from another HPC center
   - Even locally we have very diverse machines!
-  - A new version of your favorite software might require new ways of running
+  - New software versions can mean new configuration

 ## What to benchmark?